-Secretary of State's office.
+The Secretary of State oversees elections, regulation of lobbying and campaign finance, registers business entities and is the keeper of the Great Seal of the State of Idaho.
 In 1957 the Legislature commissioned Caldwell artist Paul B. Evans to update the state seal.
 Evans colorized and "streamlined" the seal.
-He added a border, sharpened some of the details, modified the female figure and modernized the miner's clothing.
 His revision of the 1891 design is the official seal used today.